point-platform/biggus-griddus/README.md

 ## A grid library for your browser

-Biggus Griddus provides an object model for populating an HTML table from your in-memory data.
+_biggus-griddus_ provides an object model for populating an HTML table from in-memory data.

 Styling is performed using CSS.

+Supports filtering, sorting and virtualisation of large data sets.

-Example code at in the [biggus-griddus-example](https://github.com/drewnoakes/biggus-griddus-example) repository.
+Sample code in the [biggus-griddus-example](https://github.com/drewnoakes/biggus-griddus-example) repository.

-Written in TypeScript.
-Usable from JavaScript too.
+---

+### TypeScript

+_biggus-griddus_ is written in TypeScript, though you don't have to use TypeScript in order to use it.

+TypeScript is a nice set of basic extensions to the JavaScript language that add some type safety and reduces boilerplate code.
+Files written in TypeScript are compiled to JavaScript via `tsc`.

+Install via:

+    $ sudo npm install -g typescript

+Compile via:

+    $ tsc biggus.ts --sourcemap --module amd

+This will produce an AMD (RequireJS) module.
+You may also specify `--module commonjs` for CommonJS modules, or drop the `--module` option altogether to generate plain JavaScript.

+---

+### Unit Tests

+The project has Jasmine unit tests and is configured to run them using Karma.

+Install the Karma command line runner via:

+    $ sudo npm install -g karma-cli

+In the project folder, load the npm modules:

+    $ npm update

+Start the unit test runner from the command line via:

+    $ karma start karma.conf.js